getincept/incept/README.md

 # 1 Getting Started

-We can [download] the Incept framework at this website on the home tab or on [github].
+We can download the Incept framework here on [github].
 Then we copy the folder to our working directory and we are ready to go.
 Incept is a modular framework, which means that the minimum amount of modules we need are:

     Incept